 In this paper, we carried one experiment for a multi-media system (MMS) which is consisted by H.263 video encoder/decoder and MP3 audio encoder/decoder.
 The multi-media system can be divided into 25 IP cores.
-Fig.7 shows the communication volume between the IP cores.
+Fig.5 shows the communication volume between the IP cores.

-Fig. 7.
+Fig. 5.
 IP communication graph for MMS

-In 0.18μm technology, assume that the link length is 2mm, the total line capacitance is 0.5fF/μm and voltage swing is 3.3v, then E{Lbit} is 5.445pJ and E{Sbit} is 0.43pJ [11].
-Based on the above parameters, the cost is calculated by GA-MMAS and other algorithms respectively as shown in Table IV.
+In 0.18μm technology, assuming that the link length of 2mm, the total line capacitance 0.5fF/μm and voltage swing is 3.3v, E{Lbit} is 5.445pJ and E{Sbit} is 0.43pJ [10].
+Based on the above parameters, energy consumption is calculated by GA-MMAS and other algorithms respectively as showed in table III.